sladem-tox/hERG/README.md

 `conda env create -n new_env_name -f environment.yaml`

-Then the scripts are set up to take 3 arguments: training_file.csv, test_file.csv, and --q_num [number of queries]
+Then the Thompson AL scripts are set up to take 3 arguments: training_file.csv, test_file.csv, and --q_num [number of queries]

 At this stage just set up for 2048 bit ECFP's for simplicity.

+3. Optuna

+I have added some Optuna scripts with basic regression models for comparison with the active learning methods.
+I will also add Optuna for selection of the optimal params for the MC Droptout NN used in the Thompson Sampling neural network.